Maryland Personal Injury Attorneys

 An accident that impacts your health can lead to radical lifestyle changes.
 You may need to spend significant time recovering from injuries, or you might find that you are no longer able to work.
 In the worst cases, you have lost a loved one and may be confused about your rights.

 At Rowe, Weinstein & Sohn, PLLC, our Maryland personal injury attorneys work with you so that you know exactly what to expect from your claim.
 We provide you with a realistic assessment of your potential claims and answer most, if not all, of your questions.
-We’ll deliver the aggressive advocacy that gets results in even the most complex claims.
+We will deliver the aggressive advocacy that gets results in even the most complex claims.
 We have over 100 years of combined legal experience and have successfully handled numerous high-stakes personal injury cases across various practice areas.

 Personal Injury Cases We Handle